ndilekli/python-novice-inflammation/_extras/guide.md

 ## About the lesson

+Test.
 Our real goal isn't to teach workshop attendees Python as a programming language, but to teach them the basic concepts that all programming depends on.
 We use Python in our lessons because: